Custom Insert Molding Service

 Polypropylene

 Polypropylene (PP) is a commonly used thermoplastic material in injection molding due to its lightweight, durable, and chemical-resistant properties.
-It is highly resistant to acids, bases, and organic solvents, making it ideal for applications in industries such as automotive, packaging, medical, and consumer goods.
-PP also offers low moisture absorption and excellent fatigue resistance, which contributes to the material’s longevity and reliability in various applications.
+It is highly resistant to acids, bases, and organic solvents, it also offers low moisture absorption and excellent fatigue resistance.

-In injection molding, PP is easy to process, offering good flow characteristics and high molding efficiency.
-It can be molded into a wide range of complex shapes with fine details.
+PP injection molding offers good flow characteristics and high molding efficiency, it can be molded into a wide range of complex shapes with fine details.

 pp injection molding